emmsdan/isecure-send-api/README.md

 It has just three main feature:

-- upload files and send
+- upload files and secure
 - control file access/download
   - download files a number of times.
   - files can't be downloaded after a particular time